Tim Murdoch

 Statement

-I’m interested both in stretching the capability of inherent material properties and in reclaiming natural, organic form from re-purposed utilitarian objects including wood, recycled plastics and electronics.
-My sculptures and installations show evidence of painstaking, meditative, hand-carved process’s through which they’re made, yet often contain an element of unexpected humor, like a Seussian stripe pattern or a mechanical finger.
-I try to push the limits of materials, but also the limits for interface with those materials.
-I’ve created sculptures that transform a viewer’s expectation of space, utilized public store-fronts to confront the general passerby with psychological questions, and harnessed the power of the ocean’s tides to fuel a kinetic installation.
+I’m interested in both stretching the capabilities of inherent material properties and reclaiming natural, organic form from repurposed utilitarian objects such as pallets, recycled plastics, sand, and glass.
+My sculptures and installations show evidence of painstaking, meditative, hand-worked processes by which they’re made, yet often contain an element of unexpected humor or thoughtful intent, like a carnival stripe pattern or a mechanical finger tapping on the inside of a window.
+It is through these materials, juxtaposed with humor, that I explore the profound question of what separates self from other, bridging the material world and human experience.
+I try to push the limits of materials, but also the limits of the interface with those materials.
+I’ve utilized public storefronts to confront passersby with psychological questions, mined desert sands for ore to cast diamonds, and harnessed the power of the ocean’s tides to fuel a kinetic installation.

-It’s this combination of materiality with the experiment of human-object reaction and interaction that pique my interest in public art- a human, relatable experience.
+It’s this combination of materiality and the experiment of human-object interaction that piques my interest in public art as a human, relatable experience.
 The work is that of a controlled yet mutable landscape between object and viewer, coupled with the intense underlying question of what separates self from other.
-Through the use of repurposed, hand-worked materials, sprinkled with a touch of humor, my work exists as transformations, investigations and aesthetic public environments.
+Through the use of repurposed, hand-worked materials, sprinkled with a touch of humor, my work exists as transformations, investigations, and aesthetic public environments.

 Selected Exhibitions